waysidemapping/waysidemapping.org/_source/_projects/nova-scotia-scenic-routes.md

 {% include graphic_image.html file='/img/shield_ca_ns_s_st.svg' caption="Sunrise" width='100px' img-width='50px' %}
 </div>

-Over at [OSM Americana](https://americanamap.org) we're working to recreate the look and feel of North American paper highways maps using OpenStreetMap data.
-Rendering highway shield icons along road routes is a central part of the cartography.
-While numbered routes have extensive coverage in OSM, scenic routes tend to be undermapped.

-After a summer road trip winding my way through the serenity of the province, I tasked myself with getting Nova Scotia's scenic routes onto the Americana map.
-To my knowledge, this was the first time a state-level scenic route network received comprehensive support in an OSM-based map.

 ## Mapping

-Luckily, a few of the scenic routes had already been mapped in OpenStreetMap, though without a unified tagging scheme.
-I cleaned up and standardized the routes, added the missing ones, and collected them all with a unique `network` tag.
+When I investigated the data, I found that a few of the scenic routes had already been mapped in OpenStreetMap, though without a unified tagging scheme.
+I cleaned up and standardized these routes, added the remainder, and collected them all with a unique `network` tag.
 Now the full slate of routes could be fetched with [one simple query](https://overpass-ultra.us/#run&m=6.02/45.1682/-63.1248&q=NoewrgLgXAVgziAdgXWBAlgWwKbmgNgAZkBuAKDICdsAbYAIkWwgHcRKBregXnoGEAglAByAZSij6pCngAEAc1yYSQA).

-Scenic routes like these don't have official route numbers, but at the time of this work, Americana could only select an individual route in a network by its `ref` tag.
-Spurred in part by this use case, the Americana team built `name` selection into our shield rendering stack.
-This feature unlocked support for all kinds of niche, unnumbered road routes.

 ## Shield icons

 To represent the routes in Americana, I drew a complete set of highway shield vector icons.
 These are inspired by their corresponding roadside route signs, but are not exact replicas.
-Instead, the graphics are simplified and pixel-aligned in order to be legible at their expected display size [on the Americana map](https://americanamap.org/#map=12.29/45.64218/-61.4356).
+Instead, the graphics are simplified and pixel-aligned in order to be legible at the very small sizes required by digital road maps.

-As with all Americana icons, these graphics are licensed CC0, meaning anyone can freely use them in their own projects.
+As with all Americana icons, these graphics are licensed CC0, meaning you (and anyone!) can freely use them in your own projects.

 <div class="graphic-group graphic-background">
 <div class="graphic-title">Display size</div>